 Separately, cheese and cake are beloved all over the world.
 But taken together, they attract a veritable cult following.
 Cheesecake is thought to have originated in ancient Greece, as evidenced by its earliest mention in Greek physician Aegimus’ book on the art of making cheesecakes.
 Even Cato the Elder—that’s right, the Cato—recorded cheesecake recipes in his writings.
 Since then, cheesecake has been passed down through the generations and entered into the fabric of numerous cultures.
 On July 30, we take a moment to appreciate this uniquely decadent dessert in honor of National Cheesecake Day.

-How to Celebrate National Cheesecake Day
+National Cheesecake Day Activities

 1. Take a trip around the world through cheesecake